MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

 So what is UDP then?
 This protocol is a way of reading a series of bytes, and determining how to construct something meaningful from it.
-It just so happens that this series of bytes came from another computer, AND this series of bytes passed through a socket at one point of time, which put them into the format they are currently in.
+It just so happens that this series of bytes came from another computer, AND this series of bytes passed through a socket at one point of time, which is what put the series of bytes into the format they are currently in.
 The most important part of this protocol is that it is "connectionless".
-That means when you send data to another computer, it may not arrive in the same order of transmission, or it may not arrive at all (it might get dropped by some routing machine somewhere).
-You may say, well UDP is total crap then, but it turns out that by enforcing a minimal amount of constraints on the way your data is handled over the internet, it makes the transmission of your data SUPER ULTRA fast.
-Another protocol, TCP, is the more constrained, but more reliable version of UDP, and it's what many modern websites use to send you HTTP communication when you're browsing websites.
+That means when you send data to another computer, the packets may not arrive in the same order of transmission, or the data may not arrive at all (it might get dropped by some routing machine somewhere).
+You may say, "well UDP is total crap then."
+BUT it turns out that by enforcing a minimal amount of constraints on the way your data is handled over the internet, it makes the transmission of your data SUPER ULTRA fast.
+Another protocol, TCP, is a more constrained, but more reliable protocol, and it's what many modern websites use to send you HTTP communication when you're browsing websites.
+This post is about UDP, because I think it's easier to understand, and UDP is used frequently for many applications where reliability isn't paramount, but speed is.

 Ok, very cool, but how does this information help you?
 Great question!
-Sockets can be configured to say, "the data that I'm sending is using a protocol like UDP".
+It helps, because now that you understand the background of UDP, you can understand what a socket configured to use UDP is doing.
+In other words, sockets can be configured to say, "the data that I'm sending is using the protocol UDP".
 In fact, you will be doing that very soon.
-Once we configure a socket object to use a protocol, we can give it an IP address and a port number (the way to identify where to send data), or just a port number (the way to identify where to receive data on your computer), and we can give it some data, and then tell it to send that data.
-The OS will handle the rest.
+Once you configure a socket object to use a protocol, then you can give it an IP address and a port number (the way to identify where to send data), or just a port number (the way to identify where to receive data on your computer), and then you can give it some data, and then tell the socket to send that data.
+The OS, your wifi device, and the internet will handle the rest.
+Pretty cool!
 IF you reached this point, and you're still confused, that's OK, you don't need to know how the entire internet works in order to use sockets!